Fox's Book of Martyrs

 however, did not thus escape.
 He was seized at Hirsaw

-by an officer belonging to the duke of Sultsbach,
+by an officer belonging to the duke of Sultsbach, who, though unauthorized so

-who, though unauthorized so to act, made little doubt of obtaining thanks from
+to act, made little doubt of obtaining thanks from the Council for so

-the Council for so acceptable a service.
+acceptable a service.

 The

-duke of Sultsbach, having Jerome now in his power,
+duke of Sultsbach, having Jerome now in his power, wrote to the Council for directions how to proceed.
+The Council, after expressing

-The Council, after expressing their obligations to the duke, desired him to
+their obligations to the duke, desired him to send the prisoner immediately to

-send the prisoner immediately to Constance.
-The elector palatine met him on the
+Constance.
+The elector palatine met him on the way, and conducted him into the

-way, and conducted him into the city, himself riding on horseback, with a
+city, himself riding on horseback, with a numerous

-his arrival he was committed to a loathsome dungeon.
+arrival he was committed to a loathsome dungeon.

 Jerome

-was treated nearly in the same manner as Huss had been, only that he was much
+same manner as Huss had been, only that he was much longer

-longer confined, and shifted from one prison to another.
-At length, being
+confined, and shifted from one prison to another.
+At length, being brought before the Council, he desired that he might

-exculpate himself: which being refused him, he broke out into the following
+refused him, he broke out into the following exclamation:

 "What